Mufalta/Rakamin-KF-Analytics/README.md

 Here's the breakdown of transaction distribution across provinces:

 - **Highest Transactions:** The highest transaction count is recorded in West Java, reaching approximately 199K transactions, making it the most active province in terms of sales.
-- **Lower Transactions in Some Provinces:** Provinces like Riau and Kalimantan Timur have 20K transactions, suggesting potential areas for market expansion.
+- **Potential for Growth:** Provinces like Riau and Kalimantan Timur have 20K transactions, suggesting potential areas for market expansion.

 ![](https://raw.githubusercontent.com/Mufalta/Rakamin-KF-Analytics/main/Images/Transaction_Count_by_Province.png)